Global Education

 Religion and beliefs

-The population of Kiribati is largely Christian, with Roman Catholics making up 52% and Protestants 40%.
+The population of Kiribati is largely Christian, with Catholics making up 55% and Protestants 35%.

 Food and shelter